Utopia-USS/game_15/README.md

 <img src="video.gif" height="500px"/>
 </center>

-## What is it?
+## What it is

 Given the task of reimagining the classic "game of 15" puzzle in Flutter, we decided to apply one of the key concepts in the framework - composability - to the game itself.
 You can make *literally* any piece of Flutter UI the content of the game without losing interactivity, animations or compromising performance.
-Together with fun mechanics, beautiful visuals and 5 carefully selected levels, the game redefines what's achievable in Flutter.
+Along with fun mechanics, beautiful visuals and 5 carefully selected levels, the game redefines what's achievable in Flutter.

 ### Features

-- Real-world-inspired puzzle physics (move several tiles at once, snapping, board drift)
+- Real-world-inspired puzzle physics (moving several tiles at once, snapping, board drifting)
 - Procedurally-generated initial configurations
 - Fully interactive puzzle content
-- 5 levels of varying difficulty, selected to reflect some of the Flutter's unique capabilities:
+- 5 levels of various difficulties, selected to reflect some of the Flutter's unique capabilities:
     - [Color Picker](#Color-Picker)
     - [Custom Drawer](#Custom-Drawer)
     - [Water Ripple](#Water-Ripple)
     - [AR Cam](#AR-Cam) (not available on web, [why?](#Limitations))
     - [Game x Game](#Game-x-Game)

-## How it works?
+## How it works

-We started the development with simple question: can you create a puzzle which can use *any* flutter widget as a content?
+We started the development with a simple question: could you possibly create a puzzle which would be able to use *any* flutter widget as a content?
 As it turns out, with the right amount of digging around in the low-level flutter code, you can.
 The final effect looks like this:

 ```dart